 - The applications will be reviewed and selection of North Carolina Community College Child Care Grant Program recipients will be made by Office of Financial Aid and Veterans Affairs on a first-come, first-served basis.

-- Make an appointment to see Mrs. Cathy Aikens, Assistant Director of Financial Aid and Veterans Affairs, once all paperwork is is approved.
+- Make an appointment to see Mrs. Morgan Deaton, Financial Aid and Veterans Affairs Associate, once all paperwork is is approved.

 - Child care providers should be licensed by the state of North Carolina in order for students to receive North Carolina Community College Child Care Grant Program funds.